Frank Seiden: Biography

 At the turn of the century Seiden became involved in the recording industry; in the 1900 census he listed his occupation as "phonograph dealer."
 In 1901 he made his first Wax cylinder recordings of Yiddish songs for Columbia, becoming one of the first Jewish recording artists in the United States, alongside William Dory, Solomon Smulewitz, and a handful of other pioneers.
 As technology evolved, he started recording discs for Columbia, Edison, and Victor, and by the middle of the decade had recorded more than two hundred.
 He was in the very first round of foreign language performers ever released by Columbia Records.
 His output consisted of folk songs, Yiddish Theatre songs, comic scenes, and religiously-themed content, often with basic piano accompaniment.

 By 1905 Seiden had mostly moved on from music recording to running early Nickelodeon theaters.
 He applied his skills in vaudeville and singing to the new medium; he would start the film and sing along with the show.
 The comedian George Burns worked in Frank's theater at 66 Columbia street in around 1905 and described it in his memoir as a noisy place where the adjacent Billiards hall often drowned out the act.
 Burns described how Frank, Joe and Jacob would narrate the dialogue in the films, first in English and then again later in Yiddish.
-After 1910 the Seiden family relocated around the corner to the Willott Street Theater in the Lower East Side, which they ran until around 1915.
+After 1910 the Seiden family relocated around the corner to the Willott Street Theater on the Lower East Side, which they ran until around 1915.
 He still performed during this time, as in the 1910 census he listed his occupation as vaudeville entertainer.
 Later in that decade, as his sons Jacob and Joseph became involved in silent film production (rather than mere exhibition), Frank had some involvement as a member of their production companies, such as Teeaness Film Co., founded in 1916.